-Please find below an example PA Timesheet that is Printer Friendly that can assist you with employing your own PA.
+Please find below an example PA timesheet that you can print out which can help you with employing your own PA.

-The PA Hourly Rate Calculator calculates the suggested hourly rate payable as a guide based on the information you provide.
-Staffordshire County Council is not liable for any claims made by you or your staff relating to the information provided.
+The PA hourly rate calculator calculates the suggested hourly rate payable as a guide based on the information you provide.
+We are not liable for any claims made by you or your staff relating to the information provided.

-For assistance calculating holiday entitlement a tool is available on the main government website, calculate holiday entitlement (select full year entitlement if information is being used to populate calculator below).
+For assistance calculating holiday entitlement, a tool is available on the government's website, calculate holiday entitlement (select full year entitlement if information is being used to populate calculator below).

 Note: If you pay the maximum rate there will be no room to increase the pay to your PA.

-If your Personal Assistant has worked for you for 2 years or more you should follow advice provided by gov.uk about redundancy.
+If your PA has worked for you for 2 years or more you should follow advice provided by Gov.UK about redundancy.

 If you have any questions or require further support please contact us.